 The easiest way to invest in Litecoin is simply to buy its coin, LTC.
 You can do this at a number of exchanges and trading platforms.
 Most platforms will allow you to store your LTC on your trading account, although the safest option is to keep your LTC in an offline wallet.
 This means downloading a wallet, transferring your LTC into it and then storing it, either in an external hard drive or a USB stick.
-Alternatively, some online brokers will allow you to place derivative bets on Litecoin.
+Alternatively, some online brokers will allow you to place derivative trades on Litecoin.
 This means you are not purchasing the underlying asset itself but making a contract with your broker relative to it.
 Futures and options contracts are two popular hedging techniques that work in this way, as a means of inhibiting potential losses.
 CFDs (“contract for differences”) is another derivative market that enables the investor to leverage more money on their trade to gain greater profits.

 We believe the best place to buy Litecoin is from our online trading platform, “TradeOr”.
 TradeOr has built a fantastic reputation and is rapidly growing in popularity.
 The reasons for this are simple.
 Our rates are highly competitive, we have state-of-the-art features and functionality, including many market analysis tools.
 We offer trading across a broad range of markets, including the stock market, commodities, indices, forex and cryptocurrency.
 Our customer service team not only help with technical and account queries, but we also have an expert team at hand that can advise you on which companies to invest your money in.
-If you’re worried you don’t have enough experience, or you want to test out the platform first, you can use a “demo account” and trade with virtual money.

 Before you buy Litecoin, or any other cryptocurrency, it’s worth spending a bit of time learning about it and how to predict its price going forward.
 From the outside, the market can seem a bit like roulette, but a bit of knowledge really can help to swing the odds in your favour.
 The next step is “how to buy Litecoin”.
 There are several options available to you.
 The simplest way is to buy the underlying asset (LTC) outright.